 How do self-billing arrangements work for umbrella companies?

-Self-billing arrangements are even simpler for you as a contractor if you work through an umbrella company.
+What if your contract is self-billing and you will be using an umbrella company?
+This is a frequently asked question.
+Luckily, self-billing arrangements are even simpler for you as a contractor if you work through an umbrella company.
 Once the self-billing agreement between yourself and your agency is set up, all you need to do is submit your timesheets to your agency or client.
 Then, your agency or end-client will produce a self-billed remittance to send to your umbrella company, who will then pay the remittance amount to your personal bank account.

 Read about how easy it is to use Churchill Knight Umbrella.

 If you have a company and will be working on a self-billing arrangement with an agency, or want to set up a company, Churchill Knight can help.
 Many of our clients work on self-billing arrangements, therefore we have the expertise to support you and educate you on how this process works.
 If using an umbrella company is a better option for you, Churchill Knight Umbrella is a hassle-free and easy way to get paid.